Key takeaways

 Walk the actual flow.
 PHI leaves your database, maybe passes through an automation tool to get formatted, hits the AI API, comes back, and gets written somewhere or emailed to someone.
 Every one of those stops handles PHI, and every one needs its own BAA.
 The automation glue is the usual leak: tools like Zapier don’t sign BAAs, so routing PHI through them to reach a compliant model breaks compliance before the model ever sees the data.

 So the right mental model is: a compliant AI vendor is necessary, not sufficient.
 You need the BAA with the model and a compliant path to and from it.
+The platform holding that data has to sign too, and most no-code tools will not.
 We lay out the full stack, layer by layer, in our guide to building a HIPAA compliant portal.